TatsuyaOsaki/Documentation-Lab/docs/_sources/immunostaining.md.txt

             Spray paper towel with 70% EtOH and clean remaining debris inside cryostat *DO NOT TURN CRYOSTAT OFF*

-Solutions:

-Tris Buffer Solution- Triton (TBS-T) 10x (stock solution):

-Concentration

-For 500 mL:

-Tris-HCl 1M (Teknova #T1095)

-250mM

-125 mL

-Triton  X-100, 10% (Thermo Fisher, #85111)

-1%

-5 mL

-NaCl sodium chloride

-1.4M

-40.9 g

-Dionized H2O

--

-370mL

-TBS-T 1x (working solution):

-            50 mL of TBS-T 10x

-            450mL of milliQ water
+---

-Immunostaining Protocol:
+### Immunostaining Protocol:

-    Prepare TBS-T + 3% BSA solution
+1. Prepare TBS-T + 3% BSA solution
+    ```
-        6g of BSA in 200mL of TBS-T 1x (BSA powder, Millipore Sigma A7906-100G, stored in iPSC 4C fridge) BSA takes a little while to dissolve, so do this step early Incubate slides in 1x Tris Buffer Solution – Triton (TBS-T) for 10 minutes Incubate slides in the TBS-T + 3% BSA solution for 30min Prepare primary antibody solution
+    6g of BSA in 200mL of TBS-T 1x (BSA powder, Millipore Sigma A7906-100G, stored in iPSC 4C fridge)
+    BSA takes a little while to dissolve, so do this step early
+    ```
+2. Incubate slides in 1x Tris Buffer Solution – Triton (TBS-T) for 10 minutes
+3. Incubate slides in the TBS-T + 3% BSA solution for 30min
+4. Prepare primary antibody solution
+    ```
     250uL/slide * (n slides) = _X_mL TBS-T + 3%BSA
-        Add appropriate volume of antibody for desired dilution *keep primary antibody in ice bucket and return to fridge immediately Add primary antibody solution to slides
+    Add appropriate volume of antibody for desired dilution
+    *keep primary antibody in ice bucket and return to fridge immediately
+    ```
+5. Add primary antibody solution to slides
-        Remove extra solution by tapping slide side on paper towel Wipe edges of slide with kimwipe
+6. Remove extra solution by tapping slide side on paper towel
+7. Wipe edges of slide with kimwipe
-        Outline slide lightly with hydrophobic marker (PAP pen) Place slides in large dish with wet kimwipes (2-4/dish) to maintain humidity Transfer 250uL of primary antibody solution to conical microtubes (one for each slide) Transfer primary antibody solution from conical microtube to sample slide using dropper (do not use 1000uL pipets as flow could detach the organoid slices)
+8. Outline slide lightly with hydrophobic marker (PAP pen)
+9. Place slides in large dish with wet kimwipes (2-4/dish) to maintain humidity
+10. Transfer 250uL of primary antibody solution to conical microtubes (one for each slide)
+11. Transfer primary antibody solution from conical microtube to sample slide using dropper (do not use 1000uL pipets as flow could detach the organoid slices)
-        Carefully tilt slides to spread solution evenly over slide Place dish lid and let sit overnight in 4C fridge Wash slides with 1xTBS-T for 10min
+12. arefully tilt slides to spread solution evenly over slide
+13. Place dish lid and let sit overnight in 4C fridge
+14. Wash slides with 1xTBS-T for 10min
-        Prior, remove extra primary antibody solution by tapping slide edges on paper towel Prepare secondary antibody solution
+15. Prior, remove extra primary antibody solution by tapping slide edges on paper towel
+16. Prepare secondary antibody solution
-        Centrifuge secondary antibody
+17. Centrifuge secondary antibody
-        Add appropriate volume of secondary antibody to X mL of TBS-T + 3% BSA for a 1:500 dilution Add secondary antibody solution to slides
+18. Add appropriate volume of secondary antibody to X mL of TBS-T + 3% BSA for a 1:500 dilution
+19. Add secondary antibody solution to slides
+20. Remove extra TBS-T by tapping slide side on paper towel
+21. Place slides back in large dishes with kim wipes
+    ```
+    *If necessary, re-outline the slide with hydrophobic marker (usually not necessary)
+    ```
-        Remove extra TBS-T by tapping slide side on paper towel Place slides back in large dishes with kim wipes *If necessary, re-outline the slide with hydrophobic marker (usually not necessary) Transfer 250uL of secondary antibody solution to conical microtubes (one for each slide) Transfer secondary antibody solution from conical microtube to sample slide using dropper (do not use 1000uL pipets as flow could detach the organoid slices)
+22. Transfer 250uL of secondary antibody solution to conical microtubes (one for each slide)
+23. Transfer secondary antibody solution from conical microtube to sample slide using dropper (do not use 1000uL pipets as flow could detach the organoid slices)
-        Carefully tilt slides to spread solution evenly over slide Cover dishes with aluminum foil to protect from light, and let sit for 1hr at RT Wash with TBS-T for 10min
+24. Carefully tilt slides to spread solution evenly over slide
+25. Cover dishes with aluminum foil to protect from light, and let sit for 1hr at RT
+26. Wash with TBS-T for 10min
-    Mount slides
+27. Mount slides
-        Let slides partially dry on paper towel
+28. Let slides partially dry on paper towel
+    ```
+    *If necessary, re-outline the slide with hydrophobic marker
+    ```
-        *If necessary, re-outline the slide with hydrophobic marker Add mounting media (~3 drops per slide) with DAPI and spread by tilting slide Add coverslips and let sit for 10-15min or until mounting media is dry
+29. Add mounting media (~3 drops per slide) with DAPI and spread by tilting slide
+30. Add coverslips and let sit for 10-15min or until mounting media is dry
+     ```
-                                                           i.
-Make sure to cover to protect from light Seal with nail polish
+     Make sure to cover to protect from light
+     ```
+31. Seal with nail polish
-        Store in -20C freezer, image the following day.
+32. Store in -20C freezer, image the following day.
+    ```
     Quality of the staining will degrade quickly so image all within a few days/ one week and then discard the slides in sharp biohazard container.
+    ```